KadeLehman/hash-algo-comparison/README.md

 Both the FNV offset basis and FNV prime are pre-determined values based on what "bit flavor" of FNV you choose and were created through mathematical procedures that the creators of FNV developed.
-The FNV numbers help naturally reduce collisions since they help spread values evenly across the key space.
+The FNV numbers help naturally reduce collisions since they help spread inserted values evenly across the key space of the hash table.

 ## Important Notes